InvestobullInvestors/stock-price-prediction/README.md

 -   Send email alerts with important updates similar to newsletters
 -   Analyze technical factors like moving averages for fine-tuning our algorithms
 -   Display reports from reputed stock analysts
--   Automatically train machine learning models by creating a workflow to download and clean data
+-   Create a workflow that automatically downloads and cleans data to train machine learning models

 <br/>